Michaelkelly71/School/README.md

 # Algorithms
 Algorithms has code for:
-Singly linked list, doubly linked and othets
+- Singly linked list,
+- Doubly linked
+- Stacks
+- Queues
+- Dynamic Lists
+- Trees

 More to come soon